cumtr/MolGen_2020/README.md

 2_Cichlids						- This directory contain all the data for the second project.

-3_Eels								- This directory contain all the data for the Third project.
+3_Eels								- This directory contain all the data for the third project.

 ### Important informations